FAMILY MEDIATION

 -

-If you are and your partner are thinking about separation or are about to separate/divorce, the arrangements regarding children can be tough to resolve.
-Custody, contact and living arrangements are just some of the issues that must be decided.
+If you are and your partner are separating or divorcing, the arrangements regarding children can be tough to resolve.
+Custody, contact and living arrangements are just some of the issues that often need resolving.

 If you have not been able to come to an agreement between you, mediation may be the next step, to avoid the stress and expense of allowing the court to decide.